imagej/imagej.github.io/pages/Architecture.md

 To that end, it should be obvious that researchers **need** to have the ability to inspect the exact source code corresponding to the software used to generate the results to be verified.
+In other words, reproducible builds are required for sound scientific research.

+{% endcapture %}

+{% include sidebox-right content=includecontent %}

-In other words, reproducible builds are required for sound scientific research. " %} A software *version* (or *build*) is called **reproducible** if it is easy to regenerate the exact same software application from the source code.
+A software *version* (or *build*) is called **reproducible** if it is easy to regenerate the exact same software application from the source code.

 For example, you can refer to "ImageJ 1.49g" as a *reproducible build*, or to *Sholl Analysis 3.4.3*, while referring to "ImageJ" is